NiallPierce/-Pixel-Pals/README.md

   - Sign Up section starts with text for a brief description of the benifits of joining.
   - It then uses a form lay-out for the user to input their details Name, Surname, Email and Text Box for more info
-  - Each part exluding the text box is required in order to submit the form correctly and the email must contain a email address.
+  - Each part excluding the text box is required in order to submit the form correctly and the email must contain a email address.
   - A drop down menu was also added allowing the user to select their favorite platform.

   ![Sign Up](assets/images/join-Read.jpg)